 Polyether Ether Ketone is a high-performance thermoplastic with exceptional mechanical and thermal properties.

-The aerospace, automotive, medical, and industrial equipment industries all use PEEK due to its exceptional thermal and chemical resistance.
+The aerospace, automotive, medical, and industrial equipment industries use it due to its exceptional thermal and chemical resistance.

 Various finishing options include polished, matte, and textured surfaces.